 You get more bees with honey than with vinegar.
 Try offering a kind word and not emotionally dumping your feelings on the other person you are dealing with.
 Work on understanding others.
 Do unto others as you would want them to do unto you.

 Don’t respond.
-Many times when a person initiates a negative message or rude attitude, they’re trying to trigger a response from you.
+Often, when a person initiates a negative message or rude attitude, they’re trying to trigger a response from you.
 When we react, we’re giving them what they want.

-Everything that irritates us about others can lead us to an understanding of ourselves. ~ Carl Jung
+Everything that irritates us about others can lead us to understand ourselves. ~ Carl Jung

 Philippians 4:7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.